IvanUkhov/blog/_drafts/2020-08-10-dirichlet-process.md

 the $$p_i$$’s to sum up to one, it is common to set $$q_m := 1$$.

 Third, still given $$\{ k_i \}$$, the parameters of the mixture components, $$\{
 \theta_i \}$$ are updated.
-This is done by sampling from the posterior of each component.
-In this case, the posterior is a prior of choice updated using that data points that are currently allocated to the corresponding component.
+This is done by sampling from the posterior distribution of each component.
+In this case, the posterior is a prior of choice that is combined with the data distribution, which is $$P_x$$, using the data points that are currently allocated to the corresponding component.
+In order to streamline this step, a conjugate prior for the data distribution is commonly utilized, which we shall illustrate shortly.

-It can be seen in Equation (5) that each data point can potentially has its own unique set of parameters.
-However, this is not what usually happens in practice.
-Instead, many data points share the same parameters, which is akin to
-clustering: the data come from a mixture of a handful of distributions.
+The Gibbs procedure above is very flexible.
+Other parameters can be inferred too, instead of setting them to fixed values.
+An important example is the concentration parameter, $$\lambda$$.
+This parameter controls the formation of clusters, and one might let the data decide what the value should be, in which case a step similar to the third one is added to the process to update
+$$\lambda$$.
+This will be also illustrated below.

 ## Illustration